jsantore/Project1ProfDemoPython2025/Readme.md

 # Prof Demo of Project 1
 ## Prof Santore

+## Sprint3 Directions:
+* make a folder named Data
+* run main.py to

+this will run the database creation work, and then add the data, then run sprint3 GUI

 ## Sprint 2 directions:

 * after adding the libraries in requirements.txt